mohitgawande21/Employee-Management-App-With-ServerSide-Rendering/readme.txt

 #Above will add all packages and dependencies for project

-#Then run nodemon index.j in /Backent Folder
+#Then run nodemon index.js in /Backent Folder

-#Above will start local server on 2000 project
+#Above will start local server on 2000 port

 Author: Mohit Gawande